Compact Convolutional Segmentation for Visual Landmark Extraction in GNSS-Denied UAV Navigation: Method

 \subsection{Dataset and Training}

-For training the proposed network, the dataset introduced in~\cite{MnihThesis}, which contains segmented road and building images from the cities of Boston and Massachusetts, was utilized for landmark extraction.
-Instead of constructing a new dataset from scratch—a process that requires significant time and effort—the building segmentation dataset prepared by Mnih in~\cite{MnihThesis} was adapted for training the proposed architecture.
+The dataset introduced by Mnih~\cite{MnihThesis} was used for training and evaluation.
+This dataset contains aerial images and corresponding segmentation masks for road and building regions from Boston and Massachusetts.
+Since a dedicated UAV landmark extraction dataset was not available in this study, the building segmentation data were adapted as an initial evaluation environment.
+This choice is motivated by the structural similarity between building segmentation and landmark extraction, since buildings and similar static objects can serve as visually distinguishable reference regions for UAV navigation.

-From this originally unlabeled dataset, specialized structures such as lakes and buildings were selected to facilitate the training process.
-The original images, each with a resolution of $1500 \times 1500$, were divided losslessly into nine equal sub-images of size $500 \times 500$ to make them compatible with the proposed network architecture.
-Following this partitioning process, images with unsuitable content were discarded.
-As a result, the final dataset consisted of 600 training images, 63 validation images, and 26 test images.

-Sample image pairs from the utilized dataset are shown in Fig.~\ref{fig:Fig_1}.
-While Fig.~\ref{fig:Fig_1}(a) presents the input aerial images, Fig.~\ref{fig:Fig_1}(b) illustrates the corresponding ground-truth building segmentation maps.
+The original images have a resolution of $1500 \times 1500$.
+They were divided into nine non-overlapping sub-images of size $500 \times 500$ to make them compatible with the proposed training pipeline.
+Images with unsuitable or irrelevant content were removed after this partitioning stage.
+Before being fed into the network, the selected $500 \times 500$ sub-images were resized to $192 \times 192$ pixels to match the input size of the proposed architecture.
+The image samples were resized using interpolation, while the corresponding segmentation masks were resized with label-preserving nearest-neighbor interpolation.
+The final dataset consisted of 600 training images, 63 validation images, and 26 test images.
+Sample image-mask pairs are shown in Fig.~\ref{fig:Fig_1}.
+Fig.~\ref{fig:Fig_1}(a) shows sample aerial input images, while Fig.~\ref{fig:Fig_1}(b) presents the corresponding ground-truth building segmentation masks.

-During the initial training phase, the Adam optimizer was employed with a learning rate of 0.005.
-The batch size was set to 200, and the number of epochs was chosen as 10.
+During training, the Adam optimizer was used with a learning rate of 0.005.
+The batch size was set to 200, and the number of epochs was set to 10.
+The same training configuration was applied to all compared model variants in order to provide a controlled architectural comparison.